 How big should schools be?
 Is bigger better?
 Or do all the best things come in small packages?
 For education systems, the question of how school size influences quality and efficiency has long been an important issue.

-English, PDF, 4,361kb
+English, PDF, 6,140kb

-This review report for the Netherlands provides, from an international perspective, an independent analysis of major issues facing the Dutch evaluation and assessment framework in education, current policy initiatives and possible future approaches.
-This series forms part of the OECD Review on Evaluation and Assessment Frameworks for Improving School Outcomes.
+This book provides, from an international perspective, an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches in the Slovak Republic.

 How educational resources are allocated is just as important as the amount of resources available.

 La façon dont les ressources pédagogiques sont affectées compte autant que la quantité des ressources disponibles.